HS+ and GED® FAQs

 No. You may schedule and take any or all of your GED® tests without taking any preparatory classes.

 You must be at least 16 years old.
 If you are under 19 years old, you must submit an official release form signed by an official at the last high school you attended or from your local school district office.
-You must submit the signed form to the Testing Center before you can sign up for the test.
-The form is available here.
+You will need to submit this release form to the location at which you are signing up to take the GED® tests.

 You must sign up for all tests online – we cannot schedule tests for you.
 Go to www.myged.com and create a user account.
 You will sign up for each of the four tests separately.
 It is not possible to take all four tests in a single day, and in any case it is highly recommended not to take more than one test per testing session.